AnniekStok/napari-orthogonal-views/README.md

 ```

 Passing `None` disables a built-in entirely. `set_layer_hook` and `register_layer_hook` may be called after the orthogonal views are shown; the change then applies to layers added from that point on.

+## Changing the ortho view layer counterparts
+By default, the plugin will create shallow copies of each layer when activating the orthogonal views.
+These copies are of the same layer type but share the underlying data arrays with the original, to avoid duplication of the data. `OrthoViewManager.set_copy_layer` allows to change the copy layer function to a custom function: for example, instead of creating a copy of the same layer type, you can specify that the ortho views should make a copy of a specific layer subclass that has slightly different behavior, or that certain layer types should not be copied but produce an empty dummy layer in the ortho views instead.

 ## Screen recording
 The 'Screen recording' tab offers a quick way to save a stitched image of the viewer with its orthogonal views.
 It is also possible to slide along a given axis and record a movie that is saved as a .avi file.